AlainParadis/designschool/_administration/hardware.md

 details: |
   ### What's Required

   The Graphic Design Program is part of the College’s BYOD program, as such a Macintosh laptop is mandatory equipment.
-The base model 15” or 16" MacBook Pro is the minimum required equipment.
+The base model 16" MacBook Pro is the minimum required equipment.
+They come with a minim of 16GB of memory (RAM).

   ### Why Do I Need to Buy This?